Allergic reaction to 14K white gold band

 I've taken the ring off now and am going to see a dermatologist but I'm googled this and I'm guessing I'm allergic to nickel.

 I've also been wearing another gold ring on my other hand for a year (never been taken off) and its fine.
 I don't understand how I can be allergic to one gold ring and not another but maybe its because one is white gold and one is just gold.
 The nickel must be higher in the white gold ring. (thankfully my fave ring is the one I am NOT allergic too lol)

 January 1, 2009

-I too Got married 2 years ago, I just had a baby boy 9 months ago and Just the last 3 months I removed my white gold band and it looks like my finger has been burned just were the band was and I am wondering what I too should do?Kim M [last name deleted for privacy by Editor]
+Q. I too Got married 2 years ago, I just had a baby boy 9 months ago and Just the last 3 months I removed my white gold band and it looks like my finger has been burned just where the band was and I am wondering what I too should do?Kim M [last name deleted for privacy by Editor]